rvandewater/YAIB/README.md

 pip install -e .
 ```

-> Use `environment.yml` on Intel hardware, `environment_mps.yml` on Macs with Metal Performance Shaders
+> Use `environment.yml` on Intel hardware, `environment_mps.yml` on Macs with Metal Performance Shaders.

+> Note that the last command installs the package called `icu-benchmarks`.

+# Use with CLI Commands
 ## Preprocess and Train
 The following command will start training on a prepared HiRID dataset for sequential Mortality prediction with an LGBM Classifier:
 ```